Hashtag Web3 Logo

 HTLCs enable atomic swaps by ensuring:

-• Receiver can't claim without revealing secret
+• The receiver cannot claim without revealing the secret.

 Atomic Swap Limitations

-Despite elegance, atomic swaps face challenges:
+Despite their elegance, atomic swaps face challenges:

 Atomic Swap Adoption

-Limited real-world usage:
+Limited real-world usage includes:

 Pure atomic swaps see minimal adoption.
 DEXs and bridges are preferred.